elenaalegret/Advanced-Databases/README.md

 │   └── postgresql.jar
 └── requirements.txt
 ```
+### REPORT
+- A technical explanation of the project can be found in the `REPORT.pdf

 ### data
 - **landing_zone**: Contains raw data files as they are collected from the data sources.